robertomap/SuperscalarSIM/README.md

 ## How to use it

 #### Starting the Simulator
-Double click on the 'SuperscalarSIM.jar' file.
+Although you can compile it from source, it's also available a JRE 8 compiled version in the **dist** folder.
+To use it just double click on the **SuperscalarSIM.jar**.
 You can either run it from terminal.

 ```sh
  $ java -jar dist/SuperscalarSIM.jar
 ```

 #### Opening an *Assembly Code*
 Once started, go to **File** menu, then **Open Program**.
-The assembly code will appear in the left side table which represents the instruction memory block.
+It will appear a file selection window.
+Select a pseudo MIPS assemply file and click **Open**.
+Some examples are available in the **test** folder.
+After selecting the file the assembly code will appear in the memory block, represented by the left side table.

 #### Configuring Operational Parameters
 On the **Configuration** menu it's possible to select different pipeline execution options.